Explained: How powerful should the Speaker really be?

 What was the minority view on the Bench?

-Dissenting Justice Lalit Mohan Sharma and J S Verma noted: "In the Tenth Schedule, the Speaker is made not only the sole but the final arbiter of such dispute with no provision for any appeal or revision against the Speaker's decision to any independent outside authority."
+Dissenting Justice Lalit Mohan Sharma and J S Verma noted: "In the Tenth Schedule, the Speaker is made not only the sole but the final arbiter of such dispute with no provision for any appeal or revision against the Speaker's decision to an independent outside authority."

 Explained: How should Speaker treat resignation of MLAs